mtparsons/dotfiles/README.md

 dotfiles
 ========

-Git repository for my dot files
+Git repository for my dot files.
+They're nothing fancy and not particularly well maintained, but I found myself emailing them too often so decided this was a better approach (hopefully)